+- Communication

 - Application of number

 - Information technology

 - Working with others

 - Improving one's own learning and performance

 - Problem-solving

-In our curriculum planning we emphasise these skills, so that the children's progress in all of these areas can be identified and monitored.
-Teachers in all subject areas seek to contribute to a child's progress in these skills, because we believe that all children need to make good progress in these areas if they are to develop their true potential.
+In our curriculum planning we emphasise these skills, so that the pupil's progress in all of these areas can be identified and monitored.
+Teachers in all subject areas seek to contribute to a pupil's progress in these skills, because we believe that all pupils need to make good progress in these areas if they are to develop their true potential.